Campus Safety

 Use this call tree in emergencies where IFPD has been called to Campus.
 Examples would be physical altercations, domestic violence, armed suspect, assault, battery, etc., as well as any major damage to the campus, i.e., a fire or major flood affecting an entire building or the whole campus.
 Call the numbers listed below in this order listed until you make contact.
 The first person contacted will then be responsible for completing the notification process.

-1. Bob Odenthal - Chief of Security
+1. Bob Odenthal - Director of Campus Safety

 (208) 569-6308 or (661) 478-2352